Colleges not only recruiters on the summer circuit

 CINCINNATI.COM

 NORTH AUGUSTA, S.C. — On the summer high school travel basketball circuit, coaches from every Division I college program jockey to see and be seen by top recruits.
 It is also becoming increasingly common for coaches from high school basketball powerhouses such as Oak Hill Academy (Mouth of Wilson, Va.), Findlay Prep (Henderson, Nev.) or Huntington (W.Va.)
-Prep to be at the same events, doing the same thing.
+Prep to be at the same events, doing the same thing.“The high school situation has really changed,” said long

 time summer basketball coach Boo Williams of Hampton, Va., while at the Nike Peach Jam tournament here.
 “It used to be just Oak Hill and Flint Hill (Oakton, Va.).
 Now, it’s Findlay Prep, Huntington Prep, Montverde (Fla.)
 Academy and a lot of other basketball academies.
 Now you see a lot of guys changing high schools going into their junior year because of the high school recruiting.
 High schools are beginning to be like a mini AAU season.
 You have to be careful with some of the schools.
 I don’t have a problem with the legitimate schools, but some of these schools are not legitimate.”
 The spread of basketball academies and their recruitment of top players around the country can complicate things for college coaches.